shenfalong/SegModel/README.md

 Include
 ----
 * Imlplementation details of the training code and test code introduced in the [paper](http://openaccess.thecvf.com/content_cvpr_2017/papers/Shen_Semantic_Segmentation_via_CVPR_2017_paper.pdf).
-* GPU Memory reuse by setting different flow for each data blob.
+* GPU Memory reuse by setting different flow for each data blob, which saves about half of memory in the training stage.
 * Multi-GPU efficient running.
 * Support multi-batch normalization.
 * Support training generative adversial networks.